parcel-bundler/watcher/README.md

   - glob patterns match on relative paths from the root that is watched.
 No events will be emitted for matching paths.
 - `backend` - the name of an explicitly chosen backend to use.
 Allowed options are `"fs-events"`, `"watchman"`, `"inotify"`, `"kqueue"`, `"windows"`, or `"brute-force"` (only for querying).
 If the specified backend is not available on the current platform, the default backend will be used instead.

+The `getEventsSince` API supports one additional option.

+- `writeSnapshot` - whether to update existing snapshot or not. default to `false`.

 ## WASM

 The `@parcel/watcher-wasm` package can be used in place of `@parcel/watcher` on unsupported platforms.
 It relies on the Node `fs` module, so in non-Node environments such as browsers, an `fs` polyfill will be needed.